janexner/site-infrastructure-tests/README.md

 You can (and probably *must*) specify the location of your chromedriver executable using the `webdriver.chrome.driver` property!
 See https://sites.google.com/a/chromium.org/chromedriver/getting-started for hints.

+## "Drivers"

+While I originally used phantomJS, I changed to HTMLUnit at some point, and now to ChromeDriver.
+I presume you know how to checkout by Release, so suffice it to say that 1.0 uses phantomJS, 1.1 is HTMLUnit and 1.2 uses ChromeDriver.

+The block tracking feature of 1.1 is gone in 1.2, but might come back if I find out how to do it.

+Note that the there is a blog article for version 1.1: https://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/

 ## Format of testdescription.json file

 The `testdescription.json` file has two top level elements: